cBournhonesque/lightyear/NOTES.md

 - Channels:
   - TODO: add channel priority with accumulation.
 Some channels need infinite priority though (such as pings) with bandwidth limiting.
 Should be possible, just take the last 1 second to compute the bandwidth used/left.
+  - TODO: actually add a priority per ReplicationGroup.
+The PRIORITY DEPENDS ON THE CLIENT. (for example distance to client!)
+    - priority
+    - update_period: send_interval for this packet. if 0, then we use the server's send_interval.

 - UI:
   - TODO: UI that lets us see which packets are sent at every system update?
+  - TODO: UI (afte rpriotitization that shows the bandwidth used/priority of each object)

 - Metrics/Logs:
   - add more metrics